ridr-se/ridr-se.github.io/news/_posts/2025-08-26-new-members.md

 She is also a core member of Climate Change AI, where she leads tutorials to advance the responsible use of AI for climate action.

-## Ayush Prasad – machine learning for remote sensing

-Ayush recently completed his MSc in Theoretical and Computational Methods at the University of Helsinki.
-His work lies at the frontier of physics-guided machine learning and remote sensing, with applications in climate science.

-Previously at the Finnish Meteorological Institute, he developed models for snow-on-sea-ice prediction, integrating them into Earth system models.
-He has also been a research intern at MILA – Quebec AI Institute, building self-supervised generative models for climate downscaling, presented at the ICML workshop on Machine Learning for Earth System Modeling 2024.

-Ayush’s research spans from marine heatwave forecasting to ecosystem modeling pipelines (PEcAn, Google Summer of Code), and he has co-authored several recent papers in Environmental Data Science and ICML workshops.

 ## Fan Wang – remote sensing & environmental monitoring

 Fan joins us from Lund University, where she completed her MSc in Geomatics.
 Her research focuses on machine learning for environmental monitoring, vegetation mapping, and model–data fusion.